venkspr/oow19/lab1.md

 ------

 ## Adding List View to Web Application
+We will now add a list view to the products page to display the products that we just imported into the application as business object.

 ### Step 1 : Click on orders in the web application view